matheusoliveira22/notes/aws/EC2.md

 - Strategies:
 	- Cluster: Cluster instances in a Low-latency group in an single AZ
 	- Spread: Spread instances accross underlying hardware (max 7 instances per group per AZ) - Critical Applications
 	- Partition: Spread instances accross many partitions (which rely on different sets of racks) on an AZ.
 That way if a partition fail, the other partitions won't.
 Up to 7 partitions per AZ.
-Scale to 100s of instances per group (Kassandra, Hadoop, etc)
+Scale to 100s of instances per group (Kassandra, Hadoop, etc).
+The EC2 instances get information about the partition as metadata

+### ENI Elastic Network Interface
+- Logical component in a VPC that represents a virtual network card
+- An ENI can have:
+	- One primary private IPv4, and one or more secondary IPv4
+	- One public IPv4
+	- Can be assigned one Elastic IP
+	- One or more security groups
+	- A MAC address
+- You are able to create an independent ENI and move them from one instance to another
+- They are bound to an specific AZ